 Determine the Columns - Lenovo E550 Example

-To create the key matrix, you must determine which GPIO's connect to the columns and the remainder are the rows.
+To create the key matrix manually, you must determine which GPIO's connect to the columns and the remainder are the rows.
 The modifier keys, (Control, Alt, Shift, GUI, and Fn) are a good place to start.
 Note that GUI is the Windows key on a PC or the Clover key on a Mac.
-The Lenovo E550 key list is at my repo and the GPIO connections were determined using the Matrix_Decoder_RP2350B.py routine.
+The Lenovo E550 key list is given in the code section at the bottom of this project and at my repo.
+The GPIO connections were determined using the Matrix_Decoder_RP2350B.py routine.
 The left and right control keys show 2 and 8 are columns and 17 is a row.
 The Shift keys show 0 and 2 are columns (we already knew 2) and 3 is a row.
 The Alt keys show 1 and 11 are columns and 18 is a row.
 GUI shows 0 is a column (which we already knew) and 19 is a row.
 Lenovo keyboards typically give the Fn "Hot Key" its own two signals so 28 and 29 will be treated separately.
 So far, the columns we know are 0, 1, 2, 8, 11 and the rows we know are 17, 3, 18, and 19.
 Scan down the list and find when these rows are used and if they reveal a new column.
-18 is used with 5 for the Calc key so 5 is a column.
+19 is used with 5 for the F12 key so 5 is a column.
 Next start with “A”, looking for numbers not yet known to be rows or columns.
 “A” uses 6 and 4 so look at other keys that use either 6 or 4.
 “Z” uses 6 and 2 but we already know 2 is a column so 6 must be a row.
 Going back to “A”, if 6 is a row, 4 is a column.
 Now the known columns are 0, 1, 2, 4, 5, 8, 11.
 Typically there are 8 columns so there’s 1 more to find.
 Going down the list, “E” uses 10 and 7 but “C” tells us that 10 is a row so 7 must be the last column.
-To confirm all columns are identified, put all the keys into a matrix like the one shown belowe.
+To confirm all columns are identified, put all the keys into a matrix table.
 If you find a key can't be placed, then you have another column to figure out.
 I picked 29 as a column for Fn but 28 would also have worked.
-This Lenovo E550 Key matrix places each key name at the intersection of the row and column GPIO's given in the keyboard_pin_list text file.
+The Lenovo E550 Key matrix shown below has each key name at the intersection of the row and column GPIO's.
+GPIO's 24 through 27 are not used on this keyboard.

 For step 1, you already have CircuitPython installed.

-For step 2, click on “get an up-to-date copy of KMK”.
+For step 2, click on “get an up-to-date copy of KMK”, to start the download.

 For step 3, unzip the kmk_firmware-main folder.
 It has many folders and files.
 Copy the KMK folder and boot.py to the CIRCUITPY drive on the Stamp.